kevinwlu/dsd/Nexys-4-DDR/Lab-6/README.md

 # Lab 6: Video Game "PONG"

-Extend the FPGA code developed in Lab 3 (Bouncing Ball) with an analog-to-digital converter called Pmod ADC, a potentiometer, and a VGA display to build a PONG game
+Extend the FPGA code developed in Lab 3 (Bouncing Ball) to build a PONG game using a VGA display and a potentiometer with an analog-to-digital converter called Pmod ADC connected to the top pins of the Pmod port JA (See Section 11 of the reference manual https://reference.digilentinc.com/reference/programmable-logic/nexys-4-ddr/reference-manual)

 ### 1. Create a new RTL project Pong in Vivado Quick Start